rwtechwiki/rwtechwiki.github.io/content/Movement/airjump.md

 socialDescription: One of the moves in Rain World 3
 ---
 ## Description
-When slugcat becomes airborn without use of the jump button, there is a 5-frame window after leaving the ground to hop by pressing jump.
-There is an equivalent window for a [[walljumptype]], with 15 frames within which slugcat is still able to [[jump]] after leaving a [[wallslide]].
+When slugcat becomes airborn without use of the jump button, there is a 4-tick window after leaving the ground to hop by pressing jump.
+There is an equivalent window for a [[walljumptype]], with 14 ticks within which slugcat is still able to [[jump]] after leaving a [[wallslide]].

 ## Notes
 The variables in code which account for this are canJump and canWallJump.
-They are set to 5 and 15 respectively when in contact with the floor or wall respectively, and decrement by 1 every frame.
-While they are non-zero, slugcat is able to jump as normal.
+They are set to 5 and 15 respectively when in contact with the floor or wall respectively, and decrement by 1 every tick.
+While they are above 1, slugcat is able to jump as normal, due to jump activating 1 tick after pressing the jump key.
 They are set to 0 upon jumping.

 ## Variants
 [[coyotewalljump]], [[coyotejump]], [[crawlturnjump]], [[extendedslideairjump]], [[throwdoublewalljump]], [[extendedcoyotejump]], [[flippolemomentumjump]], [[groundeddoublewalljump]], [[jumppolemomentumjump]], [[momentumwallhop]], [[poleboostpolemomentumjump]], [[polecoyotejump]], [[polemomentumjump]], [[slidepolemomentumjump]]